theodorejb/peachy-sql/README.md

 **Note:** to prevent SQL injection, the queries PeachySQL generates for these methods always use bound parameters for values, and column names are automatically escaped.

-#### selectFrom
+#### select / selectFrom

-The `selectFrom` method takes a single argument containing a SQL SELECT statement.
+The `selectFrom` method takes a single string argument containing a SQL SELECT query.
 It returns an object with three chainable methods:

 1. `where`
 2. `orderBy`
 3. `offset`

-Additionally the object has a `getSqlParams` method which builds the select query, and a `query` method which executes the query and returns a `Statement` object.
+Additionally, the object has a `getSqlParams` method which builds the select query, and a `query` method which executes the query and returns a `Statement` object.

 ```php